 - Novels, up to 300 pages in length, $725

-All manuscripts should be double spaced and formatted in 12-point font.
+All manuscripts should be double spaced and formatted in 12-point font with standard margins.

-The deadline to submit work for this consultation program is February 28.
-The consultants will complete their work and respond to all participants by March 31.
+The deadline to submit work for this consultation program is August 31.
+Adam will complete his work and respond to all participants by September 30.

 Adam's Statement of Purpose